-In addition to the emotional stress caused by the loss of a loved one, there can also be significant stress on a family's finances.
-Your PEERS membership helps you protect those you care about by providing financial security for your loved ones if you pass away before retirement.
+In addition to the emotional stress caused by the loss of a loved one, it can also put significant stress on a family's finances, particularly when this happens during the working years.

+Your PSRS membership helps you protect those you care about by providing financial security for your loved ones if you pass away before retirement.

-This brochure provides general information to help you create a beneficiary designation with PEERS that provides the best financial protection for your loved ones in the event of your death.
+This brochure provides basic information designed to help you create a beneficiary designation with PSRS that will provide the best possible financial protection for your loved ones in the event of your death.
 However, every situation is unique.

-We encourage you to contact our office if you have questions or concerns so we can ensure you have all the information you need to determine the best beneficiary designations for you and your family.
-NOTE: This brochure addresses the benefits available to your beneficiaries in the event your death occurs before you retire with PEERS.
-If you die after your PEERS retirement, the benefits available to your beneficiaries are based on the benefit plan you select at retirement.
-For more information on those benefits, please refer to your Member Handbook, or visit www.psrs-peers.org. \$=
+We encourage you to contact our office if you have questions or concerns, so we can ensure you have all the information you need to determine the best beneficiary designations for you and your family.

+NOTE: This brochure addresses the benefits available to your beneficiaries in the event your death occurs before you retire with PSRS.
+If you die after your PSRS retirement, the benefits available to your beneficiaries are based on the benefit plan you select at retirement.
+For more information on those benefits, please refer to your Member Handbook, or visit www.psrs-peers.org.